tensorflow/community/rfcs/20200113-tf-data-service.md

   Args:
     dataset: The dataset to begin iteration over.
     num_consumers: The number of consumers to divide the dataset between.
 Set this if you require determinism.
-If None, a single iterator id is returned, and any number of consumers can read from that iterator id.
-The data produced by the dataset will be fed to consumers on a first-come first-served basis.
     num_tasks: The number of tasks to use for processing.
 Tasks run for the duration of an epoch, and each worker should typically process a single task.
 Normally it is best to leave this as None so that the master can